 Children who have an intermediate level and/or mother tongue are taken in small groups to progress according to their needs.

 If the language level permits, classes in science, mathematics, handicrafts, sports, choir, are taught in English to achieve more than 50% exposure to English.

 Offering multi-level classes is a strong pedagogical choice on our part.
-On this point, we are directly inspired by the work of Maria Montessori, certain alternative schools (the Hummingbird School, Living School, certain classes in the countryside) or other innovative schools abroad, as well as on the state of current research.
+In this respect, we are directly inspired by the work of Maria Montessori, certain alternative schools (l'école du Colibri, Living School, certain rural classes) or other innovative schools abroad, as well as current research.

 Concretely, multi-level is a "Win-Win".
 It allows older people to regularly attend learning sessions, to reinvest in them, to formulate them, to put words on them, which allows a perennial and quality automation and quite simply the best way to retain.
 It offers the possibility for younger people to learn from their peers, to activate their mirror neurons, to observe a learner with whom they can identify, while arousing their curiosity and willingness to invest in fields to which they would not have had natural access.

 The diversity of profiles encourages the child to question himself, to adapt, which allows for mutual enrichment, open-mindedness, mental flexibility, and the development of empathy as well.

 Finally, even if there are unavoidable constants in the cognitive and emotional development of children, the multilevel system allows for less compartmentalisation of the age distribution, which is necessarily a bit arbitrary, and guarantees more flexibility to meet the needs of each child.

 The pedagogy of L'Autre École is active and differentiated.
 It is therefore the teacher, through a fine knowledge of the needs of his students, who will nourish each learner.
 For this, our small staff is a major asset.

 In addition, our teachers are trained to deal with the heterogeneity of classes at various levels (ages, school levels, learning profiles).